Current Security Alerts

 Text Message Fraud Warning

 Fraudsters are currently targeting members of the public via text message to divulge sensitive and personal banking details.
-These text messages are fraudulent, but can insert themselves to existing and genuine First Trust Bank /AIB GB text conversation streams.
+These text messages are fraudulent, but can be inserted into existing and genuine First Trust Bank /AIB (GB) text streams, and in some cases the fraudster will call the customer directly afterwards.

-Allied Irish Bank (GB) will never ask you to share passcodes, card reader or code card codes, personal or financial details after clicking on a link or phoning a number included in a text message or email.
+First Trust Bank /AIB (GB) will never ask you to share passcodes, card reader or code card codes, personal or financial details after clicking on a link, phoning a number included in a text message or email.
 We will never ask you to transfer funds out of your bank account, ask you for full 5 digit passcodes, or ask you to call out any activation code that we send you electronically.
+In some cases, fraudsters can call you after sending a warning message from a number that appears to be from First Trust Bank /AIB (GB).
+If you have concerns over a call you received that appears to be from First Trust Bank /AIB (GB), please end the call and then phone the number on the back of your card directly, this will bring you to a genuine First Trust Bank /AIB (GB) staff member.

 Allied Irish Bank (GB) phone scams